eXascaleInfolab/seer/README.md

 ###  Live Systems Configuration

-Installing and loading the systems for the Live Execution Setup can be found [here](systems/README.md).
+The installation and loading of the systems for the live execution setup can be found [here](systems/README.md).

 ### Adding data to the tool